MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-robust-coding-practices.md

 ms.custom: bap-template
 ---

-# Failure modeling and robust coding practices
+# Failure modelling and robust coding practices

 The AL language (and its predecessor C/AL) was designed to make programming of business logic easy.
 The programmer just needs to code for the "sunshine scenario" or "the happy (code) path", then the AL runtime presents the user with error messages in unexpected things.
 While it's true that the AL runtime makes sure that the session never crashes, system-provided error messages can never provide the context of your code to the user and they should therefore be seen as a last resort.
 In many cases, your code can adapt to cater for unexpected things so that the user won't notice and stays on "the happy (code) path".

 There are two techniques you can use to make your code more robust towards errors:

-1. failure modeling, and
+1. failure modelling, and
 2. robust coding practices

 In the following section, we'll introduce both concepts.

-## Using failure modeling to reason over possible error situations
+## Using failure modelling to reason over possible error situations

 A *failure model* is a description of potential ways that a component can fail as well as causes and effects of these failures.
 A component can be internal such as a codeunit, method, API, or report, or external such as an API webservice endpoint outside BC, an AL API from Microsoft or another vendor, or a file.